-- CCHD & ECHD staff will: - Issue a health department Order of Isolation to all lab confirmed positive cases and monitor cases per existing guidelines minimum 10 day isolation from either symptom onset (symptomatic individuals) or first positive test (asymptomatic individuals). - Identify potential contacts through interview of the person with COVID-19 (or parent/guardian). - The positive person (or parent/guardian for children) is interviewed by CCHD & ECHD staff, who elicit information about the person's illness, determine when they may have become infectious and determine other people who might have been exposed. - The potentially exposed individuals (or parents/guardians) are then interviewed and persons who are determined to be close contacts are issued health Orders of Quarantine for 14 days from the date of last exposure. - For both cases and close contacts, public health staff will monitor their health status and compliance with disease control measures.

-- All cases and contacts will be linked to testing, treatment, or other resources, as needed and appropriate. - Any contact who becomes symptomatic will be referred for testing and if positive will be converted to a case, where the initial process will start over again. - CVES staff will: - Provide all necessary tracking information that will help narrow the scope of the investigation to include only the individuals that meet the pre-defined criteria of a contact. - Participate in interviews conducted by CCHD & ECHD. - Align return to school policies for COVID-19 cases and contacts with CCHD & ECHD isolation and quarantine time frames and release documentation. - CVES has appointed two administrators, Eric Bell Assistant Superintendent of Management Services and Teri Calabrese-Gray Assistant Superintendent of Curriculum & 21st Century Learning, to assist our local public health departments in knowing who may have had contact at school with a confirmed case by: - Keeping accurate attendance records of students and staff members - Ensuring student schedules are up to date - Keeping a log of any visitors which includes date, time and where in the school they visited - Assist local health departments in tracing all contacts of the individual at school in accordance with the protocol, training, and tools provided through the New York State Contact Tracing Program.
+CVES staff will:

+- Provide all necessary tracking information that will help narrow the scope of the investigation to include only the individuals that meet the pre-defined criteria of a contact. - □ Participate in interviews conducted by CCHD & ECHD. - □ Align return to school policies for COVID-19 cases and contacts with CCHD & ECHD isolation and quarantine time frames and release documentation.

+CVES has appointed two administrators, Eric Bell Assistant Superintendent of Management Services and Amy Campbell Assistant Superintendent for Educational Services to assist our local public health departments in knowing who may have had contact at school with a confirmed case by:

+- □ Keeping accurate attendance records of students and staff members - Ensuring student schedules are up to date - Keeping a log of any visitors which includes date, time and where in the school they visited

+- Assist local health departments in tracing all contacts of the individual at school in accordance with the protocol, training, and tools provided through the New York State Contact Tracing Program.
 This does not mean schools are required to have staff members take the contract tracing program.
-Questions should be directed to the local health department - Confidentiality must be maintained as required by federal and state laws and regulations - School staff should not try to determine who is to be excluded from school based on contact without guidance and direction from the local department of health
+Questions should be directed to the local health department - Confidentiality must be maintained as required by federal and state laws and regulations - □ School staff should not try to determine who is to be excluded from school based on contact without guidance and direction from the local department of health

 As per the local department of health school districts are not expected to conduct contact tracing activities or make final determinations on potential exposures.
 They will work with CCHD and ECHD to ensure a prompt and thorough investigation for all scenarios where COVID-19 is confirmed or suspected.
-All existing protocols for the mitigation of communicable disease apply
+All existing protocols for the mitigation of communicable disease apply mask break(s) will be scheduled throughout the day.
+Social/physical distancing must be maintained throughout the break.